northy55/Numbers/README.md

 # NUMBERS
-This is a simple game of numbers, made as a assigment on Smart ninja
+This is a simple game of numbers, made as a assigment at Smartninja course.